Ratatouille with Dehydrated Vegetables:

 -

-drinks up your stock too soon.
+drinks up your stock too fast.
 Orzo only needs around 10 minutes to cook—half the time of rice.
-This, to me, makes this
+Adding rice (or orzo), to me, makes this

 Ratatouille dish like a risotto!